mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 - **`altfont`** sets the font for the recipient's address.
 - **`monofont`** sets the font for code blocks and such.

 The best parameter to use here is the *family name* of your chosen font.
-This is in most cases pretty intuitive (e.g. `Hoefler Text`, `Helvetica Neue`, `Adobe Garamond Pro` are all working options), but, in case of `file not found` issues, you can use utilities like `fc-list` on Linux or Font Book on OS X to inspect the metadata of your font of choice and find out the right definition to use.
+This is in most cases pretty intuitive (e.g. `Hoefler Text`, `Helvetica Neue`, `Adobe Garamond Pro` are all working options), but, in case of `file not found` issues, you can use utilities like `fc-list` on Linux or Font Book on OS X to inspect the metadata of your font of choice and find the right definition to use.

-The **`language`** option is for setting the main language through the <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> package `polyglossia`.
-It's important to do this to load the proper hyphenation patterns, display the date in the right format (i.e. *March 3, 2015* becomes *3.
-März 2015* when `language` is set to `german`), adapt some typographical conventions and a number of other things.
-Read the introduction in the [package documentation](http://mirror.unicorncloud.org/CTAN/macros/latex/contrib/polyglossia/polyglossia.pdf) [PDF] for a good overview.
+The **`language`** option sets the main language through the <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> package `polyglossia`.
+That's important to load the proper hyphenation patterns, display the date in the right format (*March 3, 2015* becomes *3.
+März 2015* with `language` set to `german`), adapt some typographical conventions, and a number of other things.
+The [package documentation](http://mirror.unicorncloud.org/CTAN/macros/latex/contrib/polyglossia/polyglossia.pdf) [PDF] introduction offers a good overview.

-The **`fontsize`** option doesn't need any explanation.
+The **`fontsize`** option shouldn't need any explanation.
 Its only quirk is that, due to <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> limitations, the only values allowed are `10pt`, `11pt` and `12pt`.

-The **`geometry`** option is more interesting.
-It takes a string that is used to set document-wide layout options through the `geometry` package.
+The **`geometry`** option takes a string that is used to set document-wide layout options through the `geometry` package.
 The boilerplate provides some defaults for the margins, but there are a lot more things that you can customize with this package.
 Check out [this page](https://www.sharelatex.com/learn/Page_size_and_margins) for a good overview and the [official package documentation](http://mirror.physik-pool.tu-berlin.de/tex-archive/macros/latex/contrib/geometry/geometry.pdf) [PDF] if you want to dig deeper.

 The last option, **`letterhead`**, is admittedly a bit of a hack.
 If uncommented and set to `true`, it activates the `wallpaper` package in the template.
-What this package does, it searches for a file named `letterhead.pdf` in the repo and prints it on the PDF output before compiling the document.
-This is useful if you have a personal or company letterhead and want to use it with the boilerplate.
+This package searches for a file named `letterhead.pdf` in the root directory and prints it on the PDF before compiling the rest of the document.
+This comes in handy if you have a personal or company letterhead and want to use it in your letter.
+More info on how this works below.

 ### Transforming our letter

 Now let's see how we can dramatically alter the look and feel of our letter just by changing a couple of options.
-I will change `mainfont` to `Gill Sans`, include a nice letterhead I've built with InDesign (and shamelessly copied from Matthew Butterick's [Letterhead Advices](http://practicaltypography.com/letterhead.html)), and redefine my margins to accomodate the new layout:
+I will change `mainfont` to `Gill Sans`, include a nice letterhead I've built with InDesign (that I've shamelessly copied from Matthew Butterick's the example given in [Letterhead Advices](http://practicaltypography.com/letterhead.html)), and redefine my margins to accomodate the new layout:

 {% highlight ruby %}
 # Settings